-Since 1994, pregnant women have been a priority population in state-funded substance use disorder treatment services.
+Since 1994, SAMHSA has designated pregnant women as a federal priority population in substance use disorder treatment services.
+Additionally, SAMHSA requires states to spend five percent of the states' overall budget on specialized female program for pregnant and parenting women.
 Pregnant women using opioids should not discontinue opioid use due to the risk of maternal relapse, overdose, withdrawals, and fetal demise.
-In 1998, a National Institutes of Health consensus panel recommended methadone for Medically Assisted Treatment (MAT) in pregnant women dependent on opioids.
-It is still considered the standard of care today.
+The American College of Obstetricians and Gynecologists (ACOG) and Substance Abuse and Mental Health Services Administration (SAMHSA) recommend Medication Assisted Treatment (MAT) for best practice in managing an Opioid Use Disorder in pregnancy.
 Tapering of MAT dosing during pregnancy is associated with more frequent relapse into addiction.
 Every health region in Texas has an Outreach, Screening, Assessment and Referral (OSAR) Center which can assist any Texas resident with finding appropriate treatment and community resources.
-To find your local resource and for more assistance please visit https://hhs.texas.gov/services/mental-health-substance-use-resources/outreach-screening-assessment-referral-centers.
+To find your local resource and for more assistance please visit the DFPS OSAR webpage.197